SeamlessEdit: Background Noise Aware Zero-Shot Speech Editing with in-Context Enhancement

 \subsection{In-Context Refinement}

-The auditory quality of the generated speech from the neural codec editing model $f$ described in $\S$\ref{ssec:backbone} with input $X_s$ is naturally limited by its intricate conjunction between the human voice and background noise.
-Inspired by the success of prompt design~\cite{suh24_interspeech,chang24c_interspeech} and in-context learning~\cite{chang22e_interspeech} in speech recognition, we introduce the in-context learning strategy to refine the editing process by integrating the low-frequency speech $X_{le}$ described in $\S$\ref{ssec:backbone} to emphasize frequency components of human voices.
-It should be noted that previous in-context learning studies for speech generation usually enhance descriptive attributes such as timbre or spoken content~\cite{Mega-TTS2024,Seed-tts} without incorporating additional acoustic information to refine the speech quality.
+In $\S$\ref{ssec:backbone}, the auditory quality of the generated speech signal from the neural codec editing model $f$ is naturally limited by its intricate conjunction between the human voice and background noise.
+Inspired by the success of prompt design~\cite{suh24_interspeech,chang24c_interspeech} and in-context learning~\cite{chang22e_interspeech} in speech recognition, we introduce an in-context learning strategy to refine the editing process by integrating the low-frequency speech $X_{le}$ described in $\S$\ref{ssec:backbone} to emphasize the frequency components of human voices.
+Note that previous in-context learning studies for speech generation usually enhance descriptive attributes such as timbre or spoken content~\cite{Mega-TTS2024,Seed-tts} without incorporating additional acoustic information to refine the speech quality.

 The proposed in-context refinement strategy is implemented by a \textit{MultiHead} attention module before the TTS model $f$ that applies low-frequency embedding $X_{le}$ to enhance $X_s$ in $\S$\ref{ssec:speech_separation} with intrinsic human voice characteristics.
-In Figure \ref{fig:model}, the input of $Q$ is embedded with $X_s$ while the inputs of $K$ and $V$ are embedded with low-frequency speech $X_l$. $Q$, $K$, and $V$ embeddings are derived by projecting with learnable projection matrices $W_i^QX_s$, $W_i^KX_l$, and $W_i^VX_l$.
+In Figure \ref{fig:model}, the input of $Q$ is embedded with $X_s$ while the inputs of $K$ and $V$ are embedded with the low-frequency speech signals $X_l$. $Q$, $K$, and $V$ embeddings are derived by projecting with learnable projection matrices $W_i^QX_s$, $W_i^KX_l$, and $W_i^VX_l$, respectively.
 Then, the attention of the $i^{th}$ head is determined as follows:

 where $d_k$ is the dimension of $K$ embedding.
 Concatenating $h$ attention heads, the output $X_{e}$ of the MultiHead module is:

 where $W^O$ is the weight.
 After in-context refinement, the separated speech $X_s$ is close to the source speech signal.
 The final edited speech $X_e$ encompasses the detailed characteristic of the human voice preserved in $X_{le}$ and maintains auditory consistency at the boundaries.
 We add the separated noise $X_n$ back to $X_{e}$ and obtain the final noisy editing output $Y$, i.e., $Y=X_{e}+X_n$.